 A broad range of quality work, a friendly team and a healthy work/life balance make South West firm Ashfords a popular choice, but the crunch factor for many could be canine.
 Paws at the desk are a distinct possibility on Fridays, when the firm has an open-door policy on dogs.
 Pets at work reduce stress, apparently, and this particular wellbeing initiative has gone down a storm.

 To the uninitiated, this may conjure scenes of dachshunds and lhasa apsos a-snooze in the corner while a whippet stares at nothing whatsoever, labradors courier documents between desks, collies round up clients and a genial St Bernard delivers brandy to those in need.
-Don’t worry, however, as this firm is a finely-tuned operation with a commercial focus.
-Turnover has grown 69% in the past five years and the firm employs 550 staff across offices in Bristol, Exeter, Plymouth, Taunton, Tiverton and London.
+Don’t worry, however, as this national firm is a finely-tuned operation with a commercial focus.
+Turnover has grown by over 70% in the past five years and the firm employs 550 staff across offices in Bristol, Exeter, London, Plymouth, Taunton and Tiverton.

-“Incredibly supportive” Ashfords scores an A for training in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19, with the firm “willing to give you significant responsibility so you learn on the job as such”.
+Ashfords received positive reviews on the topic of training, with the firm “willing to give you significant responsibility so you learn on the job as such”.
 Consequently, you may find yourself out of your depth on occasion.
-“The approach of here’s a task, try it and ask for help when/if you need can be a great way to learn but isn’t all the time.”
+“The approach of here’s a task, try it and ask for help when/if you need it can be a great way to learn but isn’t all the time.”

 Mini-gripes are that the training is “inconsistent” and differs “hugely between seats”.
-Overall, however, approachable colleagues who “are all very knowledgeable and experienced” make for a supportive atmosphere and “partners really take the time to go through work with you and explain concepts”.
+Regardless, rookies tell us there’s a mix of department-specific and general practice training sessions supplemented by a professional skills course and occasional external speakers giving in-depth talks.
+Further, approachable colleagues who “are all very knowledgeable and experienced” make for a supportive atmosphere and “partners really take the time to go through work with you and explain concepts”.

 The general ethos is one of “friends as well as colleagues”.
 Trainees are not only enthusiastically complimentary about each other, but also speak highly of the partners.
 Typical comments include “my current supervisors are great fun to work with” and “I get on really well with my boss”.
 Ashfords partners are “approachable and welcoming and willing to give their time to help”.

 Although everybody is incredibly busy, the long hours culture so prevalent at City firms is mercifully absent at Ashfords and the partners “encourage you to leave on time”.
 Late nights are a relative rarity.
-“Stay till 7pm when you are busy, leave at 6 when you are not.”
+“Usually out of the office by 5.30/6pm.
+Never had to work beyond 8pm.”
 This differs according to department, of course.
 Litigation can be an unpredictable business, property “was pretty good with average working hours” and “in corporate/commercial your personal life can take a serious hit at times”.

 The pay is average and there are few chances of either international or client secondment.
 Technology-wise, you will be given an iPhone 8 or 8 Plus and a touchscreen laptop.
 In terms of perks, apart from the dogs, there is a small gym in the office, money back for some medical and dental treatments, “good” pension contributions, a “pretty good” maternity package and “good” holiday allowance.
 One particularly fortunate trainee “ended up with 37 days this year, which has been useful!”

-Overall, the quality of work, range of seats, genuinely supportive environment and generous life-work balance make Ashfords a serious catch for anyone looking for a well-rounded training.
+Overall, the quality of work, range of seats, genuinely supportive environment and generous work/life balance make Ashfords a serious catch for anyone looking for a well-rounded training.